 If you are interested in submitting a video to the AFP Videos collection and AFP YouTube channel, please submit a brief proposal to afpvideos@aafp.org

 We are looking for concise, clinically impactful videos that teach an office procedure, physical exam skill, clinical finding, and so forth.
 We’ll consider videos that you’ve already made, and welcome proposals for videos that you’d like to create for these sites.
+Please note: we can’t provide financial support or equipment.

 Proposals should contain the following required components: